 Our stakeholders are essential to our business - shareholders, customers, suppliers, employees, communities as well as the environment and society.
-We are working to make our workforce more inclusive, our business more sustainable, and our communities more engaged by maintaining strong environmental, social and governance ("ESG") practices.
+We are working to make our workforce more inclusive, our business more sustainable, and our communities more engaged by maintaining strong sustainability practices.
 Actions we have taken in pursuit of these commitments include the following environmental and social programs:

-- Demanded excellence in our environmental performance, as illustrated in our annual ESG reports. - Demanded excellence in our quality performance, as demonstrated through our product and process qualification commitments, including ISO 9001 Quality Management; - Set goals to reduce our environmental impact, including an increase in our use of renewable energy, a decrease in hazardous waste landfill, an increase in our use of recycled materials and beneficial reuse, and a reduction in our freshwater usage; - Commitment to RBA Code of Conduct and humane treatment of all at Onto Innovation both upstream and downstream.
-We established policies and practices to ensure that: Working conditions are safe.
-Workers are treated with respect and dignity.
-Manufacturing processes are environmentally responsible. - Produced systems responsibly by offering tool trade-in, refurbishment and technology upgrade programs; - Provided corporate matching for employee donations to qualified nonprofit organizations; and - Engaged in community service projects in our communities globally.
+- Demanded excellence in our environmental performance. - Demanded excellence in our quality performance, as demonstrated through our product and process qualification commitments, including ISO 9001 Quality Management; - Set goals to reduce our environmental impact, including an increase in our use of renewable energy, a decrease in hazardous waste landfill, an increase in recycling materials and beneficial reuse, and a reduction in our freshwater usage; - Committed to Responsible Business Alliance (RBA) Code of Conduct and humane treatment of all at Onto Innovation both upstream and downstream.
+We have established policies and practices to ensure that: working conditions are safe; workers are treated with respect and dignity; and manufacturing processes are environmentally responsible. - Produced systems responsibly by offering tool trade-in, refurbishment and technology upgrade programs; - Provided corporate matching for employee donations to qualified nonprofit organizations; and - Engaged in community service projects in our communities globally.